y-scope/spider/docs/src/user-docs/guides-quick-start.md

 This will install all dependencies in the `build/deps` directory.

-Alternatively, you can install the dependencies yourself.
-Check the `CMakeLists.txt` file for the list of dependencies.
+Alternatively, you can install the dependencies to the system.
+See the `install-all-run` task in [deps-task.yaml] for the list of dependencies to install.

 # Building the task into a shared library